csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 The traditional—and Trello’s default—column structure is a simple <i>To Do</i>,
 <i>Doing</i>, and <i>Done</i>.
 This sums up the general sentiment of a
 development project, but it’s a vast oversimplification of the process.
-There different definitions and states of <i>done</i>, for a start, and various people have different jobs <i>to do</i> at different stages of a sprint.
-My current setup has the following columns, which I will explain in more detail later:
+There are different definitions and states of <i>done</i>, for a start, and various people have different jobs <i>to do</i> at different stages of a sprint.
+My current setup has the following columns, which I will explain in more detail
+later:

 * Product backlog
 * Sprint backlog